openstack/keystone/README.md

 * bin/keystone-service - Provides HTTP API for users
 * bin/keystone-manage - Provides command-line interface for managing all aspects of Keystone

-By default, configuration parameters are parsed from `etc/keystone.conf`.

-## Installing Dependencies

-Keystone maintains a list of PyPi dependencies, designed for use by [pip](http://pypi.python.org/pypi/pip).

-*However*, your system may need additional dependencies that `pip` (and by extension, PyPi) cannot satisfy.
-A list of such dependences is maintained in the `tools/pip-requires` file, and should be installed prior to using `pip`.

-You may also need to prefix `pip install` with `sudo`, depending on your environment.

-    # Describe dependencies (including non-PyPi dependencies)
-    $ cat tools/pip-requires

-    # Install all PyPi dependencies (for production, testing, and development)
-    $ pip install -r tools/pip-requires

-## Updating your PYTHONPATH

-There are a number of methods for getting Keystone into your PYTHON PATH, the easiest of which is:

-    # Fake-install the project by symlinking Keystone into your Python site-packages
-    $ python setup.py develop

-You should then be able to `import keystone` from your Python shell without issue:

-    >>> import keystone
-    >>>

-## Testing Keystone

-To run the entire test suite, with test progress shown in realtime, use:

-    $ ./run_tests.sh --with-progress

 ## Running Keystone

 Starting both Admin and Service API endpoints: